 Bulldogs start season strong

-LAKE MILLS — The Lake Mills volleyball team got its season off to a hot start when it hosted West Hancock Thursday night.
+LAKE MILLS — The Lake Mills wrestling team opened its season Tuesday night when it hosted a triangular with Clear Lake and Belmond-Klemme.

 Email newsletter signup